n7tae/smart-group-server/README.md

 ## Installing and Uninstalling

-To install and start the smart-group-server, type `sudo make install`.
-This will download the necessary Hosts files for linking to DExtra for DCS reflectors and put all the necessary files in /usr/local and then start the server.
+To install and start the smart-group-server, first type `sudo make newhostfiles`.
+This will download the latest DCS and DExtra host files and install them in /usr/local.
+Then type `sudo make install`.
+This will put all the executable and the sgs.cfg configuration file the in /usr/local and then start the server.
 See the Makefile for more information.
-To uninstall it, type `sudo make uninstall`.
+To uninstall it, type `sudo make uninstall` and `sudo make removehostfiles`.
 This will stop the server and remove all files from /usr/local.

 73